rupjyot13/security-automation-assignment/docs/executive-summary.md

 ## 7. Testing and Validation

+### Targeted Search Authorization Regression Test

+A targeted regression test was added for the `/scans/search` endpoint to validate the BOLA/IDOR remediation.
+The test creates matching SQL findings for two different authenticated users and verifies that a user's search results contain only that user's own scan, even when another user's scan matches the same search query.

+This provides automated validation that the search endpoint enforces the authenticated user's ownership boundary.

-Application tests were executed after the security remediation changes.
+### Application tests were executed after the security remediation changes.

 The final test execution completed successfully: